Soumik-Chandra/Portfolio_Website/Telecom Churn Dashboard In Power Bi/readme.md

 **Summary Of Dashboard:**

 **Home Page:**
-* To find the features of the customer who have churned I have divided the data into 3 segments based on Demography, by services opted by the customer, by payment methods of the customer.
+* To find the features of the customer who have churned I have divided the data into 3 segments based on Demography, by services opted by the customer and by payment methods of the customer.

 ![](https://github.com/Soumik-Chandra/Portfolio_Website/blob/main/Telecom%20Churn%20Dashboard%20In%20Power%20Bi/image_2021-10-03_190051.png)